How Do I

 For students with disabilities, attending college can be a challenge and paying for it after high school is not any easier.
 Fortunately there are resources available to help students with disabilities identify funding opportunities for their education.

 - allows students to find free information related to attending college as a student with any kind of disability.
 It allows people to ask questions or get help with disability-related issues, find stats, access Research Briefs specific to issues concerning people with disabilities, and more.
-To learn more, check out this and visit their .
+To learn more, check out this video and visit their .

 - provides pre-employment transition services for high school students with disabilities.
 They can help assess career potentials, provide training, and identify appropriate paths to help students with disabilities achieve their career potential.